ramdio12/cookbook/README.md

 - search bar and button
 - filtering for faster search (ex: by category or by date or by title)
 - Group by category (Example: pork,beef,fish,chicken or breakfast, lunch, snack, and dinner)
+- Need a better state management that handles Authentication and CRUD Functions aside from using ContextProvider

 <br>
 <br>